manyducksco/borf/packages/window/README.md

 # 🐕🪟 @woofjs/window

-Develop components in isolation and poke at their state while they run just to see what blows up. `@woofjs/window` is a debugger and playground for `@woofjs/client` views.
+Develop components in isolation and poke at their state while they run to see what blows up. `@woofjs/window` is a debugger and playground for `@woofjs/client` views.

 ## How to Use